-Before you become an expert at writing blueprints, though, you should know that the easiest way to make a quickfort blueprint is to build your plan "for real" in Dwarf Fortress and then export your map using the DFHack blueprint plugin.
+Before you become an expert at writing blueprints, though, you should know that the easiest way to make a quickfort blueprint is to build your plan "for real" in Dwarf Fortress and then export that section of your map using gui/blueprint.
 You can apply those blueprints as-is in your next fort, or you can fine-tune them with additional features from this guide.